tahiro20-coder/PLoP/README.md

-# PLoP: Precise LoRA Placement for Efficient Finetuning of Large Models
+# PLoP: Precise LoRA Placement for Efficient Finetuning of Large Models (ICLR 2026)

 This project provides a simple script to compute alignment metrics for transformer models on various datasets.
 This the official code for "PLoP: Precise LoRA Placement for Efficient Finetuning of Large Models" (https://arxiv.org/abs/2506.20629).